11 Tax-Related Documents You Should Never Throw Away

 In the short-term, the papers related to the sale of your home come in handy if you’re a first-time home buyer as there may be some tax credits.
 Plus, you can take a deduction for state property taxes paid.
 In the long term, anything property or home improvement related should be kept handy for audits, or if you make a home improvement that significantly increases the value of your home.
 Throwing away these documents is one of the mistakes first-time home buyers should never make.

 Foreign income or investments

 “Foreign bank and financial accounts have to be saved for five years minimum,” says Parent.
 Note that it’s a pretty stiff penalty of up to 50 percent of the account’s value if you don’t report the income, so it’s prudent you have proof by holding onto the documents.
-Don’t miss these 22 things tax experts wish you knew about the new tax law.
+Here are 13 of the craziest tax deductions ever claimed.